tinymce/tinymce-docs/rtc/getting-started.md

 > **Important**: {% include misc/secure-context.md %}

-The key steps required for setting up Real-Time Collaboration for {{site.productname}} are:
+The steps required for setting up Real-Time Collaboration for {{site.productname}} are:

 1. Register for a {{site.cloudname}} API key (paid plan required).
 1. Add a public key to the {{site.cloudname}} API key.